Car crashes into Carnival parade in German town of Volkmarsen, at least 30 people injured | DW | 24.02.2020

-No deaths have so far been reported after a vehicle drove into a parade in the small German town.
+No deaths have so far been reported after a vehicle drove into a parade in the German town of Volkmarsen.
 Police said they have taken the driver into custody.

 More than 30 people were injured on Monday after a car drove into a crowd watching a Carnival parade in the German town of Volkmarsen.